You will be collected from Brasilia airport on the Sunday.

 Churrascaria, (Barbeque).
 This is a perfect way to start

 the trip and the three sacred places you will visit will

 open your heart and mind to the healing that is about to

 begin, or has indeed already begun.

-Arriving in Abadiania the accommodation is quite possibly the lovliest pousada in Abadiania.
+Arriving in Abadiania the accommodation is quite possibly the loveliest pousada in Abadiania.
 It is simple, but extremely comfortable

 and clean.
 It is very close to the Casa, a two minute walk.

 have en-suite bathroom and single occupancy is always available.
 The rooms are new, well appointed and clean.
-Beds are new and confortable.
+Beds are new and comfortable.
 The

 food is healthy and fresh with plenty of fruits, vegetables,